Florence » What to Do » Oblate Library

 - Consultation: free consultation of books, DVD, newspapers and music CDs within the library.
 For the section of conservation and local history, you need to request assistance to access and view materials.

 - Internet connection: you can connect to the Internet for free by subscribing to the Pass service with a valid ID.
-You can use one of 35 internet stations inside the library for 1 hour per day, or use your laptop connecting through wi-fi for 3 hours per day.
+You can use one of the 35 internet stations inside the library for 1 hour per day, or use your laptop and the wi-fi connection for 3 hours per day.

 - Playstation: you can use one of the 2 playstations and games for 1 hour per day

-- Multimedia stations: there are 3 multimediali stations for watching movies, documentaries or Sat TV.
+- Multimedia stations: there are 3 multimediali stations for watching movies, documentaries or Satellite TV.
 There are also portable DVD and music players available.

 - Events: the Library organizes many different events all year round such as workshops for children, reading sessions, guided tours and so on.

 The Oblate Library is an important cultural center for Florence.
-Unique for its dimensions and services, it soon became a meeting point for Florentines and others.
-Inside it, you can meet people from all nationalities and different ages.
+Unique for its size and services, it has quickly become a meeting point for Florentines and visitors alike.
+Inside, you can meet people from all nationalities and different ages.

-If this is not enough, on the second floor stands the café that has a spectacular view over the Duomo and Brunelleschi's Cupola.
+If this is not enough, the café on the second floor has a spectacular view over the Duomo and Brunelleschi's Cupola.